Study Reveals Global Energy Use and Carbon Emissions from Irrigated Agriculture

 2024-04-18

-Irrigation, a promising climate change adaption strategy, relies on fossil fuel-based energy for pumping, resulting in the emission of greenhouse gases.
+Irrigation, a promising climate change adaptation strategy, relies on fossil fuel-based energy for pumping, resulting in the emission of greenhouse gases.
 With the increasing demand for irrigation water and the depletion of fossil fuels, irrigated agriculture faces severe challenges for sustainable development.

-A recent study, published in Nature Communications, assessed the global energy consumption and carbon emissions associated with irrigation, while also measuring the potential energy and carbon reductions achievable through the adoption of efficient and low-carbon irrigation practices.
+A recent study, published in Nature Communications, and led by CHEN Yaning's group from the Xinjiang Institute of Ecology and Geography of the Chinese Academy of Sciences, assessed the global energy consumption and carbon emissions associated with irrigation, while measuring the potential energy and carbon reductions achievable through the adoption of efficient and low-carbon irrigation practices.

-The researchers found irrigation contributes 216 million metric tons of CO2 emissions and consumes 1896 petajoules of energy annually, representing 15% of greenhouse gas emissions and energy utilized, or 30% of energy input and carbon emissions per unit area in agricultural operations.
-Groundwater pumping accounts for 89% of the total energy consumption in irrigation.
+Using this model, researchers quantified global energy consumption and CO2 emissions from irrigation.
+They found that irrigation contributes 216 million metric tons of CO2 emissions and consumes 1896 petajoules of energy annually, representing 15% of greenhouse gas emissions and energy utilized, or 30% of energy input and carbon emissions per unit area in agricultural operations.
+They also found that groundwater pumping accounts for 89% of the total energy consumption in irrigation.

 To achieve the sustainable development of irrigated agriculture, researchers evaluated the efficacy of various mitigation interventions, including the adoption of water-efficient irrigation systems, electric pumping systems, and renewable energy sources.
+They found that a combination of drip irrigation and low-carbon irrigation methods has the potential to cut energy consumption and energy-related CO2 emissions in half.

 Article link: https://doi.org/10.1038/s41467-024-47383-5